melladam/melladam.github.io/index.md

   channel’s recent baseline, not to its early 2015 numbers.
 A week is then labeled a spike when its <code>delta_views</code> is at least
   <strong>2×</strong> the rolling median.
 Finally, we aggregate all detected spikes back up to the <strong>category</strong> level to
   summarize the distribution of spike magnitudes (median, percentiles, max) and the overall “spike impact” in absolute views.
-  The results below show which categories have the most intense spikes—and which ones grow in a steadier, less bursty way.
+  The results below show which categories have the most intense spikes, and which ones grow in a steadier, less bursty way.
 </p>

 <div class="plotly-block">